 The Diocese of Jackson offers opportunities to put faith in action through:

-- Catholic Schools, our diocesan schools have long been a place to educate and form young minds into moral and ethical individuals who seek to bring justice into our communities and to serve the marginalized and those less fortunate.
+- Catholic Schools and Early Learning Centers – Our diocesan schools and centers have long been a place to educate and form young minds into moral and ethical individuals who seek to bring justice into our communities and to serve the marginalized and those less fortunate.
 Many of our alumni go on to become Supreme Court Justices, doctors, lawyers and business leaders throughout the state and the country.

-- The Office of Faith Formation, offering opportunities to learn more about faith, social justice and the work of the church.
+- Faith Formation – Offering opportunities to learn more about faith, social justice and the work of the church.

-- The Office of Stewardship and Development, providing a strong financial future for the work of the church in Mississippi.
+- Stewardship and Development – Providing a strong financial future for the work of the church in Mississippi.

-- The Office of Vocations, helping men and women of faith discern their call to the priesthood, diaconate or religious life.
+- Vocations– Helping men and women of faith discern their call to the priesthood, diaconate or religious life.